Top of main content

 What is CRD VI?

-CRD VI introduces new rules on how banks outside the EEA, including HSBC Bank Middle East Limited, provide certain products and services to customers who live in the EEA.
+CRD VI introduces new rules on how banks outside the EEA, including HSBC UAE, provide certain products and services to customers who live in the EEA.
 These include deposit accounts, loans, and issuing guarantees.
-These changes will take effect by 1 January 2027.

 What does this mean for you?

-If you have any questions, please contact us.
-You can also seek independent advice from your financial, tax or legal adviser if you have any concerns.
+If you have any questions, please contact your relationship manager or visit Contact us.
+You may also wish to seek independent financial, tax or legal advice if needed.

 Verify your cards in the HSBC UAE app